23197681-5/gitla2github-test1/README.rst

 An asyncio background job library, or, as I like to call it, a more powerful wrapper `asyncio.create_task`.

+(this project's name is inspired by Violet Evergarden, an anime about a robot girl's experience with trauma, and neuroatypical socialization in general.)

 Note
 --------
 This library is: